Chart Color Schemes

 AreaSearch assessment of residential development activity positions Cranbourne among the top 25% of areas assessed nationwide

-Cranbourne has recorded approximately 162 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 813 homes were approved, with an additional 16 approved so far in FY-26.
-On average, 1.3 new residents have arrived per new home each year during these five financial years.
+Cranbourne has recorded approximately 162 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25813 homes were approved, with an additional 47 approved so far in FY-26.
+On average, 1.3 new residents arrived per new home over these years.

-This scarcity typically strengthens demand and prices for existing properties.
-The current new development composition is 77.0% detached houses and 23.0% medium and high-density housing, maintaining the area's suburban identity with a focus on family homes suited to buyers seeking space.
-The location has approximately 195 people per dwelling approval, suggesting an expanding market.
-Looking ahead, Cranbourne is projected to grow by 4,561 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+New developments consist of 77.0% detached houses and 23.0% medium and high-density housing, sustaining the area's suburban identity with a focus on family homes suited to buyers seeking space.
+The location has approximately 195 people per dwelling approval, indicating an expanding market.
+According to the latest AreaSearch quarterly estimate, Cranbourne is expected to grow by 4,494 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development